lmperry/qmr_web/README.md

 QMR WEB
 =======

-> HTML and PHP code for the QMR automated pipeline project in the Wandell Lab.
+> PHP, HTML and JavaScript code for the QMR automated pipeline project in the Wandell Lab.